 There are great career opportunities for network administrators.
 With computer technology becoming more and more sophisticated, businesses and industries of all types and sizes are recognizing the need for employees who have the professional skills and technical background to work with computer networks and translate these complex systems into understandable terms for the rest of the staff.

-Employment of computer support specialists is expected to grow 17% through 2022, faster than the average for all occupations, while employment of network and computer systems administrators is expected to grow 12% for the same time period.
+Employment of computer support specialists is expected to grow 10% through 2028, faster than the average for all occupations, while the employment of network and computer systems administrators is expected to grow 5% for the same time period.
 Growth in these fields will be highest at companies that provide cloud computing technology.
 Growth is also expected in healthcare industries as their use of technology increases.

 Applicants with a strong technical background and who are up to date on the latest technology will have the best job prospects.
-Your average hourly wage will depend on the size, type and location of your employer, as well as your skill and experience level.
-In 2012, the median hourly wage was $23.51 for computer support specialists and $34.88 for network and computer systems administrators.*
+Your average hourly wage will depend on the size, type, and location of your employer, as well as your skill and experience level.
+In 2018, the median hourly wage was $26.33 for computer support specialists and $40.15 for network and computer systems administrators.*

 The curriculum for the certificate and AAS programs meets the instruction criteria of various software and hardware vendors.
 Testing services are provided on campus for many network administration certifications, including CompTIA, A+, Network+, Security+, Microsoft MCP, Microsoft MCSA and Cisco CCENT.